If you, or someone you know, is struggling with suicide:

 - Extreme mood swings

-“When Minnesotans call the suicide prevention lifeline, United Way specialists listen with empathy, assess the crisis and risk, de-escalate callers and connect them to local support and resources to help them develop a safety plan.”
+“When Minnesotans call the 988 Suicide and Crisis Lifeline, United Way specialists listen with empathy, assess the crisis and risk, de-escalate callers and connect them to local support and resources to help them develop a safety plan.”

 – Carolina De Los Rios, United Way’s Mental Health and Suicide Prevention Program Officer